- Reference Number: HEY0160/2025

 What will happen?

 The examination will take approximately half an hour.
 This does not include waiting time prior to your appointment.
-The department endeavors to run to appointment time.
-However, this is a department that also deals with emergencies and occasionally appointments may be delayed due this.
+The department aims to run to appointment times.
+However, this is a department that also deals with emergencies and occasionally appointments may be delayed due to this.

 A member of the ultrasound team will call you in to the scan room.
 The sonographer will discuss the procedure with you and gain your verbal consent to continue.
 Prior to the test commencing you will be asked to empty your bladder and will then be shown into the examination room.
 You will be made comfortable on the examination couch and a transvaginal ultrasound will be carried out.
 This is a routine procedure and should not hurt.